 Individuals will need a current prescription to purchase these contact lenses.

 TORIColors lenses are available to buy online from several eyewear websites.

-The CDC recommend that the following people should have a dilated eye exam every 2years to catch early signs of vision loss:
+The CDC recommends that the following people should have a dilated eye exam every 2 years to catch early signs of vision loss:

 - those with a family history of glaucoma

 - African Americans who are 40 years or older

 When to seek immediate advice

 - draining or redness in one or both eyes

 - circles or halos around lights